Social Sciences Building (SS), Room 201

 - Qualified students must be 18 years or older with a documented disability, have the ability to work semi-independently, willing to learn and improve.

-Culinary Assistant Training One-year Certificate
+Culinary Assistant Training Less Than One-Year Certificate

-Minimum 45 credits.
+Minimum 39 credits.
 Students must meet all certificate requirements

 Course of Study